arivera12/JsonLanguageLocalizerNet/README.md

 WebAssemblyHost host = builder.Build();

-//Sets the Current Thread Culture Info await host.SetBlazorCurrentThreadCultureFromJsonLanguageLocalizerSupportedCulturesServiceAsync(LanguageLocalizerSupportedCultures.FallbackCulture);
+string applicationLocale;

+//We try to lookup the locale in the browser storage var jsRuntime = host.Services.GetRequiredService<IJSRuntime>();
+applicationLocale = await jsRuntime.InvokeAsync<string>("window.localStorage.getItem", "ApplicationLocale");
+if (string.IsNullOrWhiteSpace(applicationLocale))
+{
+    //We try use the browser navigator language var navigatorLanguage = await jsRuntime.InvokeAsync<string>("eval", "navigator.language");
+    //If is empty we use the fallback culture if (string.IsNullOrWhiteSpace(navigatorLanguage))
+    {
+	//The navigator language is not supported then we use the fallback culture applicationLocale = LanguageLocalizerSupportedCultures.FallbackCulture;
+    }
+}
+//Set the application locale with the current or fallback await jsRuntime.InvokeAsync<string>("window.localStorage.setItem", "ApplicationLocale", applicationLocale);

+//Set's the default thread current culture var cultureInfo = new CultureInfo(applicationLocale);
+CultureInfo.DefaultThreadCurrentCulture = cultureInfo;
+CultureInfo.DefaultThreadCurrentUICulture = cultureInfo;

 //Loads the jsonLanguageLocalizer service var jsonLanguageLocalizer = host.Services.GetRequiredService<IJsonLanguageLocalizerService>();

-//Loads the service with the source by the current thread culture info var jsonLanguageLocalizerService = await host.GetJsonLanguageLocalizerServiceFromSupportedCulturesAsync(httpClient, LanguageLocalizerSupportedCultures);
+//Loads the service with the source by the specified application locale var jsonLanguageLocalizerService = await host.GetJsonLanguageLocalizerServiceFromSupportedCulturesAsync(httpClient, LanguageLocalizerSupportedCultures, applicationLocale);

 //Initializes the jsonLanguageLocalizer service jsonLanguageLocalizer.ChangeLanguageLocalizer(jsonLanguageLocalizerService);